praisephs/Terraform-CI-CD-Pipeline-Documentation/README.md

 8. ## Security and Compliance
 Cloud providers invest heavily in security measures to protect infrastructure.
 Users can leverage built-in security features and compliance certifications to ensure that their infrastructure meets industry standards.

+# GitHub CI/CD Pipeline: Streamlining Software Delivery
+Continuous Integration and Continuous Delivery (CI/CD) is a software development practice that aims to automate the building, testing, and deployment of code changes.
+GitHub provides a robust CI/CD platform that integrates seamlessly with version control, enabling developers to maintain a rapid and reliable software delivery pipeline

 ## Prerequisites:

 1. ## Install Terraform: